|About this course:|

 This fascinating introduction to the last five centuries of medical history traces developments in medicine from the Renaissance to the early twentieth century.
 It shows how a heritage of medical thought and practice inherited from classical Greece gradually became a recognisably modern medicine.
-The course aims to set medicine in its social, political and economic contexts, looking at the patient’s changing experience of illness, their access to care, and the role and identity of healers across Europe.
+The module aims to set medicine in its social, political and economic contexts, looking at the patient’s changing experience of illness, their access to care, and the role and identity of healers across Europe.
 It shows how western medicine interacted with ideas from contemporary science, religion, and other systems of thought.

 Modules at Level 2 assume that you are suitably prepared for study at this level.
 If you want to take a single module to satisfy your career development needs or pursue particular interests, you don’t need to start at Level 1 but you do need to have adequately prepared yourself for OU study in some other way.
 Check with our Student Registration & Enquiry Service to make sure that you are sufficiently prepared.

 In today’s society, the growth of medical technologies, costs of treatment and provision of medical care have become increasingly controversial issues which affect everybody’s life.
 History can provide a valuable perspective from which to make sense of today’s challenges.
-This course is for all students with an interest in history or medicine, and aims to provide a broad and deep understanding of how different social, political and cultural contexts shaped medical thought and practice between 1500 and 1930.
+This module is for all students with an interest in history or medicine, and aims to provide a broad and deep understanding of how different social, political and cultural contexts shaped medical thought and practice between 1500 and 1930.
 Medical theories about the body and disease did not develop in isolation, but owed much to ideas from contemporary science and religion.
 The work of governments in providing health care was shaped by broader ideas of the proper function of the state.
 The role of hospitals was determined not just by the constraints of medical technology, but by funding and by the identity of patients as ’deserving cases’.

 Images and material culture are now at the centre of medical historians’ research.
 In addition to exploring a variety of written sources, you will engage with a range of visual materials.
 Videos will show and discuss the history of the buildings and spaces used for medical practice.
 The CD-ROM will help you to analyse still images to make sense of the changing perceptions of the body and the portrayal of patients and practitioners.
 You will learn how to ’read‘ buildings, objects and images to gain new insight into medicine in the past.

-The course develops not only an understanding of the key features of the social history of medicine in Europe between 1500 and 1930, but also the skills to work independently; to evaluate and use primary and secondary source materials; to write essays; and to think critically about the work of historians.
+The module develops not only an understanding of the key features of the social history of medicine in Europe between 1500 and 1930, but also the skills to work independently; to evaluate and use primary and secondary source materials; to write essays; and to think critically about the work of historians.
 These skills will equip you for a wide range of studies at Level 3.

 If you have not studied at university level before, you are strongly advised to study at Level 1 before progressing to Level 2 study.